 Abuse in Childhood vs. Adulthood

-Adults experiencing emotional abuse may:
+Adults who experience emotional abuse may:

-• Struggle to set boundaries
+• Struggle to set healthy boundaries

-• Feel responsible for others’ emotions
+• Feel responsible for other people’s emotions

 • Minimize their own needs